-- After the COVID-19 outbreak and the increase in unemployment there has been an increased demand for payment holidays and to • temporarily pay interest only. - The graph on the bottom of the page shows monthly data for applications to pay only interest only temporarily.
+- After the COVID-19 outbreak and the increase in unemployment there has been an increased demand for payment holidays and to temporarily pay interest only. - The graph on the bottom right shows monthly data for granted applications to pay interest only for a limited period.